-- Preshape the dough by pulling the dough from each corner (north, east, west and south) up and in over the dough.
+- Preshape the dough by pulling the dough from each corner (north, east, west, and south) up and over the dough.

-- Then flip the dough over and pull it over the table with both your hands behind the dough.
-The top of the dough should be pulled down and in under the dough creating tension on the top of the dough.
+- Then flip the dough over and pull it over the table with your hands behind the dough.
+The top of the dough should be pulled down and in under the dough, creating tension on the top of the dough.
 Keep going until the dough is pretty taut.